 Soft contacts are often used to correct nearsightedness, farsightedness, or astigmatism.
 Hard contacts are more rigid.

 They’re also very durable.
 Hard contacts might help slow down nearsightedness.
-Speak with your ophthalmologist in Sherman Oaks about which type of contact lenses are best for you.
+Speak with your ophthalmologist in Sherman Oaks and other convenient locations about which type of contact lenses are best for you.

 Are contacts expensive?